Linkedin for Business – Building Your Brand

 Linking your company page to other marketing channels such as emails, newsletters, and blogs help make it easy for users to follow and stay up to date.
 Providing free information assets such as blogs and newsletters can help gain trust from your visitors.
 It helps them learn more about you and what you offer

 Also, make sure the LinkedIn profiles of employees and colleagues are up to date.
 When they add your company to their work experience, a link is created back to your Company Page.
+This is why you should pay attention to creating a landing page.

 How Does LinkedIn Help Businesses?